 The Headteacher / named person is responsible for ensuring that all relevant staff will be made aware of a CYPs condition as soon as possible.
-Each class has a folder with health conditions in their classroom.

-Any supply teachers / covering staff will be informed, as appropriate via a Notice in the Staff Room.
+Any supply teachers / covering staff will be informed, as appropriate, via the Headteacher or the Deputy Headteacher on arrival via the schools induction process.